 - 1) Office Space and Meeting Rooms

-- 2) Test Lab Area.
+- 2) Test Lab Area

-- 3) Outside Test Track and Parking Area.
+- 3) Outside Test Track and Parking Area

-The test lab floorplan shows three laboratories: the engine dyno lab, the chassis dyno lab, and the vehicle lab.
-The AQD permit regulates the emission units located in the dyno-lab building which are at the northwest corner of the building
+The test lab floorplan shows three laboratories: the engine dynamometer (dyno) lab, the chassis dyno lab, and the vehicle lab.
+The AQD permit regulates the emission units located in the dynamometer lab building which are at the northwest corner of the building.